superfly/mpg-postgres-image/README.md

 This repository includes a GitHub Action that automatically builds and pushes the Docker image to GitHub Container Registry (ghcr.io) whenever changes are pushed to the main branch.

-### Automated Builds
+### Automated Multi-Architecture Builds

 The workflow:
-1. Builds the Docker image
+1. Builds the Docker image for multiple architectures (amd64 and arm64)
-2. Tags it with both `latest` and the short commit SHA
+2. Tags it with:
+   - `latest` tag
+   - Short SHA of the commit (e.g., `sha-a1b2c3d`)
+   - Date in YYYYMMDD format
-3. Pushes it to GitHub Container Registry
+3. Pushes it to GitHub Container Registry as a multi-architecture manifest

 ### Using the Pre-built Image

-Once built, you can pull the image directly:
+Once built, you can pull the image directly, and Docker will automatically select the right architecture for your system:

 ```bash
 docker pull ghcr.io/[your-username]/mpg-postgres-image/oom-protected-postgres:latest